jiannicariaga/jiannicariaga/README.md

 ## :speech_balloon: Hello, GitHub!

 My name is Jianni, and I'm a web developer who loves all things tech.
-I graduated from California State University, Long Beach in 2020 with a bachelor's degree in computer engineering and recently graduated from the LearningFuze accelerated web development program.
+I graduated from California State University, Long Beach, in 2020 with a bachelor's degree in computer engineering and recently graduated from the LearningFuze accelerated web development program.

 I find fulfillment when solving problems, learning new technologies, and developing relationships.
-My career goal is to contribute to meaningful products or services from a software perspective where I can see my work come to life and make a positive impact on the community.
+My career goal is to contribute to meaningful products or services from a software perspective where I can see my work come to life and positively impact the community.

 ## :pancakes: Stack